Your User Account

 Never share your MFA codes with anybody over phone or email

-Setting preferred your Multi-Factor method
+Setting your preferred Multi-factor method

 Once you have set up one or more MFA methods, you can choose your preferred method at any time.